ortus-docs/wirebox-docs/custom_scopes/scoping_process.md

 </cfcomponent>
 ```

-> **Important** Always make sure that you use the `buildInstance` method and then store the results in the scope before wiring is done to avoid endless loops errors.
+> **Caution** Always make sure that you use the `buildInstance` method and then store the results in the scope before wiring is done to avoid endless loops errors.